isomerpages/bca-buildsg/index.md

       title: Pathways to Progress
       subtitle: EDUCATION & PROGRAMMES
       id: infopic
-      description: "Embark on your journey of growth and advancement with our curated selection of education and programs. "
+      description: Embark on your journey of growth and advancement with our curated selection of education and programs.
       button: Learn more
       alt: Image alt text
       url: "#"